-So, before we identify how to overcome stage fright, it’s important to understand it first….
+But before we identify how to overcome stage fright, it is important that we understand it.

 When Do People Get Stage Fright?